PoisotLab/ms_metaweb_transfer/manuscript.md

 serve to make specific interactions converge towards 0 or 1; therefore, for reasonably low ranks, there is no guarantee that the values in the reconstructed network will be within the unit range.
-In order to determine what constitutes an appropriate **inference/transfer** threshold, we performed the RDPG approach on the European metaweb, and evaluated the **TK** threshold by treating this as a binary classification problem, specifically assuming that both 0 and 1 in the European metaweb are all true.
+In order to determine what constitutes an appropriate threshold for probability, we performed the RDPG approach on the European metaweb, and evaluated the probability threshold by treating this as a binary classification problem, specifically assuming that both 0 and 1 in the European metaweb are all true.
 Given the methodological given in REF, this seems like a reasonable assumption, although one that does not hold for all metawebs.